Enjoy spring cabbage! We also introduce delicious recipes

 Fusion of Japanese food culture and salad

-Japanese shabu-shabu is characterized by the cooking method of quickly dipping thinly sliced meat in hot water, but overseas it is common to eat thinly sliced meat like a salad.
-Here we will introduce a way to incorporate Japanese shabu-shabu into your cooking and enjoy spring cabbage like a raw vegetable.
+Japanese shabu-shabu is characterized by its cooking method of quickly dipping thinly sliced meat in hot water, but in other countries, it's common to eat thinly sliced meat like a salad.
+Here, we'll introduce a way to enjoy new cabbage like a raw vegetable while incorporating Japanese shabu-shabu.

 - Thinly sliced pork for shabu-shabu...
 200g